Jagapathi-Vallapuri/CapstoneWebApp/README.md

 ## Overview
-MediDoc lets authenticated users upload documents (PNG/JPEG/PDF up to 5MB) to S3, keep a structured medical profile, and ask questions to an AI assistant.
+Pharma DPD lets authenticated users upload documents (PNG/JPEG/PDF up to 5MB) to S3, keep a structured medical profile, and ask questions to an AI assistant.
 The assistant can optionally use your medical profile as context to tailor responses.

 ## Architecture